 A Tampa medical malpractice attorney knows the oath every doctor must take.
 First, do no harm.
 But what happens if this duty is breached?
 Medical malpractice, also known as medical negligence, may have occurred.

-Our attorneys in Tampa, FL will help you determine whether you have a claim.
-Call (813) 273-0017 for a free consultation with a medical malpractice lawyer at Swope, Rodante.
+Our attorneys in Tampa, FL will help you determine whether you have a malpractice case.
+Call (813) 273-0017 for a free consultation with a medical malpractice lawyer at Swope, Rodante P.A.

-Medical malpractice occurs when a physician fails to properly treat a medical condition and causes a new or worsened injury to the patient.
+Medical malpractice occurs when a physician fails to properly treat a medical condition, causing a new injury or worsening an existing medical condition.

-Compensatory damages may be awarded for economic damages such as medical bills or loss of earning capacity due to disability.
-Noneconomic damages may be awarded for the emotional and psychological pain and suffering.
-Punitive damages may also be awarded if causation is proven.
+Patients may be entitled to compensation for damages such as medical bills and lost wages, including future wages lost due to disability.
+Noneconomic damages may be awarded for the patient’s emotional trauma and physical pain.

 When an injured patient brings a claim, the insurer has a duty of good faith under state statutory law to act in the best interest of the insured, not its own self-interest in settling a claim.
 If the insurer fails to do this, then the insured may also have a claim for bad faith.